BobPortmann/IDLCall.jl/README.md

 IDL can be called using either the `RPC` or `Callable` interfaces.
 On windows only the `Callable` interface is available.
 To use the `RPC` interface you must run `idlrpc` in a shell before starting `IDLCall`.
 You can set the environmental variable `JL_IDL_TYPE` to `RPC` or `CALLABLE` to force the use of that interface.
-Note that by default IDLCall using the RPC interface on OSX and Linux and Callable on Windows.
+Note that by default IDLCall uses the `RPC` interface on OSX and Linux and `Callable` on Windows.
 The biggest difference between these is that:

-- Callable IDL runs in one program space and thus arrays can be shared between julia and idl.
+- `Callable` IDL runs in one program space and thus arrays can be shared between julia and idl.
-  In IDL RPC all arrays are copied.
-I have run into issues with IDL loading DLM's while using Callable.
+  In `RPC` all arrays are copied.
+Note that I have run into issues with IDL loading DLM's while using `Callable` (e.g., NetCDF).

-- The IDL RPC program runs independently of the julia process (e.g., julia can be restarted without killing the IDL RPC process).
+- The IDL `RPC` program runs independently of the julia process (e.g., julia can be restarted without killing the IDL RPC process).
+Note that you must start the `RPC` process in a shell using `idlrpc` command before starting IDLCall.

 - IDL-RPC is not supported on windows